ariesclark/next-sitemap-x/README.md

 }
 ```

-In this way, `next-sitemap` will manage the sitemaps for all your static pages and your dynamic `index-sitemap` will be listed on robots.txt.
+In this way, `next-sitemap-x` will manage the sitemaps for all your static pages and your dynamic `index-sitemap` will be listed on robots.txt.

 ---